'Black Mirror' Season 7: Everything We Know

 What will happen in 'Black Mirror' season 7?

-Netflix traditionally stays mum on anything related to Black Mirror until the official trailer release, so the streamer's reveal that the new season will include a sequel episode to season 4's "USS Callister" was huge news.
+Netflix traditionally stays mum on anything related to Black Mirror until the official trailer release, so the streamer's prior reveal that the new season will include a sequel episode to season 4's "USS Callister" was huge news.
 According to Deadline, it was revealed at Netflix’s 2024 "See What’s Next Event" in London accompanied by this ominous teaser: “USS Callister will return…Robert Daly is dead, but for the crew of the USS Callister, their problems are just beginning."

 For those who need a refresher, the 2017 episode followed Daly (Jesse Plemons), a socially awkward programmer who co-founded a popular multiplayer online game but felt unrecognized and belittled by his co-workers.
 The vindictive tech wiz took out his toxic frustrations by stealing his co-workers' DNA and creating digital clones of them, trapping the sentient avatars in a Star Trek-like simulation where Daly is essentially Captain Kirk.
-Arguably the best episode of the series so far (sorry San Junipero hive), it ends with the digital crew escaping Daly's server and heading out into the open game, which means there are plenty more horrible gamer dudes they'll have to outwit.
+Arguably the best episode of the series so far (sorry, San Junipero hive), it ends with the digital crew escaping Daly's server and heading out into the open game, which means there are plenty more horrible gamer dudes they'll have to outwit.

 Who is in the 'Black Mirror' season 7 cast?